-CO7 Explain the physiological, pharmacological, and psychological effects of acute and cor Explain the physiological, pharmacological, and psychological effects of acute and chronic exposure of individua ls to drugs of abuse, and describe the consequences of sudden withdrawal of such a drug from a drug dependent individual.
+CO7 Explain the physiological, pharmacological, and psychological effects of acute and chronic exposure of individua ls to drugs of abuse, and describe the consequences of sudden withdrawal of such a drug from a drug dependent individual.

 COB Describe the effective use of non-pharmacological therapeutic interventions in the treatment of specific diseases, conditions and symptoms.